Last updated: 01 December 2021

 9.1 Subject to any applicable exceptions in the Privacy Act, you may contact our privacy officer to request access to the personal information that we hold about you and/or to make corrections to that information, at any time.

 9.2 On the rare occasions when we refuse access, or refuse to make a correction, we will provide you with a written notice stating our reasons why.
-We may seek to recover from you reasonable costs incurred for providing you with access to any of the personal information held by us.

 9.3 We will respond to all requests for access to or correction of personal information within a reasonable time frame.